Frequently Asked Questions

 If I get provisional approval from the department chair for courses I plan to take during my study-away, am I guaranteed credit toward my English major for those courses when I return?

 No. When you return from your study-away, you must meet with the English department chair to have your study-away course approved to count toward your major requirements.
 Be prepared to present papers you wrote for the study-away course and a course syllabus and/or reading list.
-The chair will sign your study-away approval form (obtained from the English department coordinator).
-Return your completed and signed form to the English department coordinator to be filed in your student record.
+The chair will sign your study-away approval form (found here, or can be obtained from the English department coordinator).
+Return your completed and signed form to the English department office to be filed in your student record.

 Am I locked into those courses?
 What happens if something changes?